Jean de La Fontaine

-After a long period of royal suspicion, he was admitted to the French Academy and his reputation in France has never faded since.
+After a long period of royal suspicion, he was admitted to the Académie Française and his reputation in France has never faded since.
 Evidence of this is found in the many pictures and statues of the writer, later depictions on medals, coins and postage stamps.

 Life

 Early years

-La Fontaine was born at Château-Thierry in France.
-His father was Charles de La Fontaine, maître des eaux et forêts – a kind of deputy-ranger – of the Duchy of Château-Thierry; his mother was Françoise Pidoux.
-Both sides of his family were of the highest provincial middle class; though they were not noble, his father was fairly wealthy.
+La Fontaine was born at Château-Thierry close to the present-day north-eastern edge of Île-de-France (Greater Paris) in France.
+His father was Charles de La Fontaine, maître des eaux et forêts (a kind of deputy-ranger) of the Duchy of Château-Thierry.

+Both his father and his mother, Françoise (née Pidoux) were of families of the highest provincial middle class; though they were not noble, his father was fairly wealthy.

 Jean, the eldest child, was educated at the collège (grammar school) of Château-Thierry, and at the end of his school days he entered the Oratory in May 1641, and the seminary of Saint-Magloire in October of the same year; but a very short sojourn proved to him that he had mistaken his vocation.
 He then apparently studied law, and is said to have been admitted as avocat/lawyer.

 Family life

 He was, however, settled in life, or at least might have been so, somewhat early.
 In 1647 his father resigned his rangership in his favor, and arranged a marriage for him with Marie Héricart, a girl of fourteen, who brought him 20,000 livres, and expectations.
 She seems to have been both beautiful and intelligent, but the two did not get along well together.
 There appears to be absolutely no ground for the vague scandal as to her conduct, which was, for the most part, raised long afterwards by gossip or personal enemies of La Fontaine.
 All that can be positively said against her is that she was a negligent housewife and an inveterate novel reader; La Fontaine himself was constantly away from home, was certainly not strict in point of conjugal fidelity, and was so bad a man of business that his affairs became involved in hopeless difficulty, and a financial separation of property (separation de biens) had to take place in 1658.
-This was a perfectly amicable transaction for the benefit of the family; by degrees, however, the pair, still without any actual quarrel, ceased to live together, and for the greater part of the last forty years of de la Fontaine's life he lived in Paris while his wife remained in Chateau Thierry which, however, he frequently visited.
+This was a perfectly amicable transaction for the benefit of the family; by degrees, however, the pair, still without any actual quarrel, ceased to live together, and for the greater part of the last forty years of de la Fontaine's life he lived in Paris while his wife remained in Château -Thierry which, however, he frequently visited.
 One son was born to them in 1653, and was educated and taken care of wholly by his mother.